The Honorable Jennifer Williamson

 Dear Chair Williamson, Vice-Chair McLane, Vice-Chair Rayfield, and Members of the House Rules Committee:

-On behalf of the Center for Competitive Politics (the “Center”), I respectfully submit the following comments concerning myriad policy issues with House Bill 2578, as introduced and scheduled for a Work Session before the House Rules Committee on April 6, 2017.
+On behalf of the Institute for Free Speech (the “Institute”), I respectfully submit the following comments concerning myriad policy issues with House Bill 4076, as introduced and scheduled for a Public Hearing and possible Work Session before the House Rules Committee on February 8, 2018.
 H.B.
-2578 would institute a voluntary taxpayer-financed campaign program for statewide and legislative races in Oregon.
+4076 would institute a voluntary taxpayer-financed campaign program for state legislative races in Oregon.

 I highlight a number of policy issues in my analysis: (I) recent corruption scandals in Oregon would have been unaffected by the existence of a tax-financing program; (II) New York City’s matching funds program, one of the oldest in the country, is fraught with corruption; (III) similar programs in Arizona, Maine, and Los Angeles have also experienced much corruption since their inception; (IV) academic studies have found no evidence that these programs decrease the incidence of public corruption or improve trust in government; (V) an analysis of Connecticut’s tax-financing program has demonstrated its failure to change legislative voting patterns; (VI) existing statewide programs have done little to diminish alleged “interest group” influence; (VII) many other claims by advocates of “clean elections” have also been shown to be false; and (VIII) the cost of a statewide program in Oregon is likely to be immensely expensive and rise in cost over time.

-For a more comprehensive analysis of the failure of tax-financing programs as a policy prescription, please consult the Center for Competitive Politics’ Policy Primer on the issue, “Taxpayer-Financed Campaigns: A Costly and Failed Policy.”
+For a more comprehensive analysis of the failure of tax-financing programs as a policy prescription, please consult the Institute for Free Speech’s Policy Primer on the issue, “Taxpayer-Financed Campaigns: A Costly and Failed Policy.”

 It is important to note that the Kitzhaber scandal was not, in any manner, campaign finance-related.
 Oregon’s existing campaign finance laws were sufficient to prevent both Kitzhaber and Hayes from using private resources raised through Kitzhaber’s re-election campaign in a corrupt manner.
-Indeed, the improper arrangement that Hayes engaged in – being paid to consult for a company while simultaneously pushing those same policies as an unpaid economic policy advisor in Governor Kitzhaber’s office – was a violation of the law and, as such, is being investigated by federal authorities.
+Indeed, the arrangement that Hayes engaged in – being paid to consult for a company while simultaneously pushing those same policies as an unpaid economic policy advisor in Governor Kitzhaber’s office – was suspect under the law and, as such, was investigated by federal authorities (though no charges were ultimately filed).
 Although supporters of H.B.
-2578 present the bill as an anti-corruption measure, doling out taxpayer dollars to Kitzhaber’s campaign, an option the former governor could have taken if this bill were law during his 2014 race, would have done nothing to prevent or mitigate the actions of Hayes and Kitzhaber.
+4076 present the bill as an anti-corruption measure, doling out taxpayer dollars to Kitzhaber’s campaign, an option the former governor could have taken if this bill also applied to gubernatorial races and was law during his 2014 race, would have done nothing to prevent or mitigate the actions of Hayes and Kitzhaber.
 Rather, providing taxpayer dollars to those engaging in corrupt arrangements would only have served to add fuel to this or future fires.
 Far from weeding out corruption, a matching funds program like the one articulated in H.B.
-2578 opens the door for more potential abuses of public resources.
+4076 opens the door for more potential abuses of public resources.
 Ultimately, proposing to get rid of corruption with more tax dollars is like proposing to get rid of sharks with fresh meat.

 Oregon taxpayers shouldn’t be forced to pay for what amounts to earmarks for politicians, or foot the bill for corrupt candidates and their crooked schemes.
 Instead of asking for government subsidies, politicians should spend time addressing the real concerns of the people they represent.

 II.
-The Center for Competitive Politics examined publicly available information on corruption in Arizona, Maine, and New York City’s taxpayer-financed campaign systems.
+The Institute for Free Speech examined publicly available information on corruption in Arizona, Maine, and New York City’s taxpayer-financed campaign systems.
 The report found disturbing amounts of corruption in these programs and New York City’s program in particular.

 a.
 The Astonishing Public Cost to Taxpayers of Corruption in New York City